jaspector

 Northwood newsletter guidance states that for contractor registration, emailed submissions are reviewed and a payment link is sent by email.
 Public permit-payment workflow for zoning permits not clearly posted.

-Do I need a building permit in Northwood, OH?
+01 Do I need a building permit in Northwood, OH?

 Northwood newsletter guidance: generally any work being done to the exterior of a home will likely require a permit, with requirements varying by project type and zoning district.
 Examples include decks, sheds, patios, porches, pools, fences, ponds, roofing, windows, siding, and building alterations.

-How much does a building permit cost in Northwood, OH?
+02 How much does a building permit cost in Northwood, OH?

+Building permit fees in Northwood, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25 general fee for routine permit categories.
 Plan check fee: Not publicly itemized.

-How do I apply for a building permit in Northwood, OH?
+03 How do I apply for a building permit in Northwood, OH?

-1. Confirm permit need with Northwood zoning.
+To apply for a building permit in Northwood, OH, follow these steps: 1.
+Confirm permit need with Northwood zoning.
 City newsletter guidance indicates generally any exterior work to a home will likely require a permit.
 2. Determine the applicable permit category and fee.
 Published fee sheet indicates some routine projects require only $25 general fee; other projects require city contact for project-specific fee schedule.
 3. Submit plans or sketches to the zoning office.
 City fee sheet instructs applicants to email sketches to kamsutz@ci.northwood.oh.us and reference the property address.
 4. If a contractor will perform the work, ensure the contractor is registered with the city before starting.
 All contractors working in the city must register with the Zoning Department.
 5. For work that also requires building-code permits, coordinate with Wood County Building Inspection after local zoning approval.
 6. Pay fees and receive permit approval.
 Keep city documentation available for inspection.
 7. Complete work and obtain any required final city verification or county inspections.

-Other cities in Wood County
+Other jurisdictions in Wood County.

-View all Wood County jurisdictions →
+All Wood County jurisdictions →